garden-io/garden/docs/reference/module-types/container.md

     # them, using conditional expressions.
     disabled: false

-    # Annotations to attach to the service (Note: May not be applicable to all providers).
+    # Annotations to attach to the service _(note: May not be applicable to all providers)_.
+    #
+    # When using the Kubernetes provider, these annotations are applied to both Service and Pod resources.
+You can
+    # generally specify the annotations intended for both Pods or Services here, and the ones that don't apply on
+    # either side will be ignored (i.e. if you put a Service annotation here, it'll also appear on Pod specs but will
+    # be safely ignored there, and vice versa).
     annotations: {}

     # The command/entrypoint to run the container with when starting the service.